 Now it’s time to “damage” your furniture, or at least make it appear damaged by beating it with your sack full of nails, knobs or other objects.
 Don’t beat the furniture so hard that it actually breaks – just enough to add dents and dings that create the illusion of being an untreated hand-me-down.

 Once it’s distressed to your satisfaction, apply a base coat of your preferred color, rub candle wax on random spots where you want to see more color and add a top coat.
 After the paint has dried, lightly sand the piece.
-Sand more heavily on the areas that would typically see wear and tear, such as corners and legs, or use the scraping tool.
+Sand more heavily on the areas that would typically see wear and tear, such as the corners and legs on a wood table, or use the scraping tool.
 Wipe off the dust and add a wood stain and a protective satin finish to preserve the look.

 Paint With Stencils